kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

 ## Annotation Handlers

-The main pillar on which the Kora framework is built is annotation handlers.
+The main pillar on which the Kora framework is built is annotation processors.

 ===! ":fontawesome-brands-java: `Java`"